-Second, the crisis is resolving issues raised by the Glass Steagall act of 1933 which separated commercial from investment banking.
-The act was repealed in 1999 and since then the more lightly regulated investment banks with an advantage of lower capital requirements competed successfully with the commercial banks , in turn inducing them to increase leverage and move liabilities off their balance sheets.
+Second, the crisis is resolving issues raised by the Glass-Steagall act of 1933, which separated commercial from investment banking.
+Since the act was repealed in 1999, the more lightly regulated investment banks, with their advantage of lower capital requirements, competed successfully with the commercial banks, inducing the latter to increase leverage and move liabilities off their balance sheets.
 The resultant increase in risk contributed to the crisis.
-The demise of Bear Stearns and Lehman has forced the other investment banks to merge with major commercial banks, to come under the umbrella of the Fed and FDIC safety nets.
-The creation of such universal banks has returned the US to the system it had before Glass Steagall and moves it closer to that of the banks in some European countries.
-Such universal banks have had a long history of stability and efficiency (Fohlin 2007).
+The demise of Bear Stearns and Lehman Brothers has forced the other investment banks to merge with major commercial banks, to come under the umbrella of the Fed and Federal Deposit Insurance Corporation safety nets.
+The creation of such universal banks has returned the United States to the system it had before Glass-Steagall and moves it closer to the banking systems in some European countries.
+Universal banks have a long history of stability and efficiency (Fohlin, 2007).

-Third the extension of the lender of last resort function to include most types of collateral and most financial institutions seems to be following some strictures from Bagehot's

-Lombard Street(1873) on what the central bank should do in a panic.
-In describing what a Bank of England 's director said about its actions in the Crisis of 1825 he states "" we lent it by every possible means and in modes we never adopted before; we took in stock on security, we purchased Exchequer bills, we not only discounted outright, but we made advances on the deposits of bills of exchange to an immense amount, in short by every means consistent with the safety of the Bank, and we were not on some occasions over-nice.
-Seeing the dreadful state in which the public were, we rendered every assistance in our power" (page 52).
+Third, the extension of the lender-of-last-resort function to include most types of collateral and most financial institutions seems to be following some of Bagehot's (1873) strictures on what the central bank should do in a panic.
+In describing what a Bank of England's director said about its actions in the crisis of 1825, Bagehot states that "we lent it by every possible means and in modes we never adopted before; we took in stock on security, we purchased Exchequer bills, we not only discounted outright, but we made advances on the deposits of bills of exchange to an immense amount, in short by every means consistent with the safety of the Bank, and we were not on some occasions over-nice.
+Seeing the dreadful state in which the public were, we rendered every assistance in our power" (p.
+52).

-Fourth and finally is the speed of response by the monetary authorities in the US and Europe in resolving both the liquidity and solvency aspects of the crisis.
-This is in contrast to the Great Depression when the Fed did virtually nothing and it was up to FDR by devaluing the dollar in 1933 and the Treasury through its gold purchases thereafter, to jump start the economy.
-It is also in contrast to the slow response by the Japanese authorities in the aftermath of the collapse of Japan's stock market and real estate bubbles.
+Finally, the monetary authorities in the United States and Europe responded quickly to resolve both the liquidity and solvency aspects of the crisis.
+This contrasts with the Great Depression, when the Fed did virtually nothing and it was up to Franklin D. Roosevelt and the Treasury to jump start the economy by devaluing the dollar in 1933 and purchasing gold thereafter.
+It also contrasts with the slow response of the Japanese authorities following the collapse of Japan's stock market and real estate bubbles.